thomasvs/puppet-webalizer/README.md

 3. Overrights thecron job file provided by the package.
 4. Optionally creates apache configuration to serve webalizer's output.

-This has only been tested on rhel/fedora type systems, it should be very easy to adapt to debian or others.
+This has only been tested on rhel/fedora type systems, it contains a guess at Debian which may or may not work.

 ## Examples
 Set up webalizer on an alternative logfile, allow access from all to the